Preparing for Medical School

-Applying to, gaining acceptance and attending medical school can be a time consuming process.
-So, if becoming a doctor is in your career plans, start early, work hard, and most importantly – be yourself and do what feels right!
+Applying to, gaining acceptance, and attending medical school can be a time-consuming process.
+So, if becoming a doctor is in your career plans, start early, work hard and most importantly – be yourself and do what feels right!
 Start with a self-assessment of your motives and aspirations; research the career field, your options and the application process; actively seek the skills and experiences you lack; sell yourself with honesty and integrity to the admissions committee; and don’t be afraid to take another path in order to realize your dreams.
-The union of preparation and opportunity translates to luck when it comes time to getting in to medical school.
+The union of preparation and opportunity translates to luck when it comes time to get into medical school.

 OMSAS Ontario Medical School Application Service

 AAMC: Directory of Canadian & U.S. Medical Schools